-Our socials, currently on Tuesday, Saturday, and Sundays attract members who drop in for help or just to chat.
-(See our Calendar for hours we are open.)
+Our socials, currently on Tuesday and Fridays attract members who drop in for help or just to chat.
+(See our Calendar.)

-We offer the wide range of services to our members thanks to the participation of our systems volunteers who maintain our lab of windows and linux computers.
+We offer the wide range of services to our members thanks to the participation of our systems volunteers who maintain our windows and linux computers.